baezortega/somatypus/README.md

 ## Running Somatypus

-When the pipeline is called via the `somatypus` command with no options (or with `-h`), it displays the usage information.
+When the pipeline is run via the `somatypus` command with no options (or with `-h`), it displays the usage information.

     | SOMATYPUS
     | A Platypus-based variant calling pipeline for cancer data